ftedoldi/coeus-engine/README.md

 # Compilation

-Just simply press Ctrl + Shift + V in order to compile and run the project.
+Just simply press Ctrl + Shift + B in order to compile and run the project.